 Rinse your mouth with warm water to clean the area.
 Use cold compresses on the area to keep any swelling down.
-Call your dentist immediately.
+Call our office immediately.

 Apply cold compresses to control swelling.
-Go to your dentist or a hospital emergency department immediately.
+Call our office or a hospital emergency department immediately.

 Knocked Out Tooth

 If a tooth is knocked out, pick it up by the crown, not the root so as not to damage any nerve endings.
 Place the tooth back into its socket or hold it between the cheek and gums.
 If there is a risk of swallowing the tooth, place it in a glass of milk, salt water or a moist towel.
-Time is very important in a case such as this - if you see your dentist within 30 min. there is a good chance the tooth may be successfully re-implanted.
-No matter what the emergency, your dentist is the best person to contact in case there is a problem or question.
+Time is very important in a case such as this - if you see us within 30 minutes, there is a good chance the tooth may be successfully re-implanted.
+No matter what the emergency, our office is the best contact to call in case there is a problem or question.

 Rinse your mouth with warm water to clean it out.
 Gently use dental floss or an interdental cleaner to ensure that there is no food or other debris caught between the teeth.
 Never put aspirin or any other painkiller against the gums near the aching tooth because it may burn the gum tissue.
-If the pain persists, contact your dentist.
+Please contact us immediately.

 An abscess or swelling is caused by an infection in the tooth or gum.
 An abscess can have a serious affect on your general health as well as the health of the adjoining teeth or tissues and will not go away by itself.
-An over-the-counter pain reliever Tylenol™ or Aspirin may relieve some of the pain temporarily, call your dentist as soon as possible.
+An over-the-counter pain reliever Tylenol™ or Aspirin may temporarily relieve some of the pain so please call us as soon as possible.
 Do not place aspirin directly on the gums or in the mouth to dissolve.
 Aspirin will burn the tissues of the mouth.

 No matter how well and how often you brush your teeth, you can't reach the areas between your teeth and below the gums.
 Gum disease will not go away by itself or with improved home care.
 The only way of removing plaque deep under the gums is with professional cleanings.